filestack/filestack-swift/README.md

 // Call the function in your `Client` instance that takes care of uploading your Uploadable.
-// Please notice that most arguments have sensible defaults and may be ommited. let mpu = client.upload(// You may pass an URL, Data or arrays of URL or Data
+// Please notice that most arguments have sensible defaults and may be ommited. let uploader = client.upload(// You may pass an URL, Data or arrays of URL or Data
                              using: uploadable,
                              // Set the upload options here.
 If none given, `UploadOptions.defaults`
                              // is assumed.
                              options: uploadOptions,
                              // Set the dispatch queue where you want your upload progress
                              // and completion handlers to be called.
                              // Remember that any UI updates should be performed on the
                              // main queue.
                              // You can omit this parameter, and the main queue will be
                              // used by default.
                              queue: .main,
                              // Set your upload progress handler here (optional)
                              uploadProgress: { progress in
                                  // Here you may update the UI to reflect the upload progress. print("Progress: \(progress)")
                              }) { response in
                                  // Try to obtain Filestack handle
                                  if let json = response?.json, let handle = json["handle"] as?
 String {
                                      // Use Filestack handle
                                  } else if let error = response?.error {
                                      // Handle error
                                  }
                              }

-// Start upload (only useful when `startImmediately` option is `false`) mpu.start()
+// Start upload (only useful when `startImmediately` option is `false`) uploader.start()

 // Cancel ongoing upload.
-mpu.cancel()
+uploader.cancel()

 // Query progress.
-mpu.progress // returns a `Progress` object
+uploader.progress // returns a `Progress` object
 ```
 </details>